How to avoid falling for and spreading misinformation about Ukraine

-How do you know what to trust, what not to share, and what to report?
+How do you know what to trust, what not to share and what to report?
 Here are some basic tools everyone should use when consuming breaking news online.

 Slow down